paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-05-12-two_years_hence.md

 However, I’m hesitant about signing up for public engagements, perhaps for fear of embarrassment or a bruised ego but also, frankly, anything for an easy life.
 Yet pushing beyond my comfort zone helps me grow as a person.
 And besides, the adrenaline that follows can give me the confidence I so often lack.

-There’s an old Hindu saying: ‘In the first thirty years of your life, you make your habits; for the last thirty, your habits make you.’
+There’s an old Hindu saying: “In the first thirty years of your life, you make your habits; for the last thirty, your habits make you.”
 If I’m not careful, my tendency towards introversion could mean I let opportunities pass me by.

 For the last few years I’ve employed a little life hack: signing up my future self to things I would ordinarily avoid.
 In 2010, I applied to be a Games Maker at London 2012.
 This was a once-in-a-lifetime opportunity, but one that would mean interacting with the public.
 It being some time away, I applied knowing I could defer those fears.
 Two years later, and there I was in the Olympic Park, high-fiving members of the public with my big pink foam finger and leading chants over a megaphone: “If you’re happy and you know it, clap your hands!”